 Dave Summers, DMin.
 MBA, Board Treasurer is an entrepreneur and consultant whose personal quest is integrating his living with his quest to replace our cultural focus on duality with living in oneness.
 After selling the business he built over, Dave became a Life Coach to over 40 CEO’s and their associates.
 Since studying at the University of Creation Spirituality, Dave has sought to live fully and creatively through the Four Paths of Creation Spirituality.

-Rev. Seth Longacre, MBA, MLA, DMin (abd) brings more than 30 years of experience in leadership and management within a wide variety of organizations (from small civil society organizations to international NGOs to UN agencies) in the US and around the world.
-He is competent across a wide range of disciplines: operations management (finance, HR, admin, logistics, etc.), organizational development, program & project management, training & facilitation.
+Rev. Seth Longacre, MBA, MLA, DMin (abd) brings more than 30 years of experience in leadership and management within a wide variety of organizations in the US and around the world and is competent across a wide range of disciplines: operations management, organizational development, program & project management, training & facilitation.
 A certified Spiritual Director, Wilderness Rites of Passage Guide, Yoga Teacher, Health Coach, runner, and meditator, he is entranced by the spirit world and ever-seeking to balance a life of service, spiritual engagement and physical encounter.